-These bottles may not be current “main squeeze” of mine but the rather queer stash of alcoholic this-and-that sits up high in the inconvenient cabinet behind the refrigerator.
-Here they serve as my alcoholic booty calls — ready to satisfy me at a moments notice, but never asking any real commitment from me.
+Some bottles of booze may not be a current “main squeeze” but are more of a rather queer stash of alcoholic this-and-that sitting up high in the inconvenient cabinet behind the refrigerator.
+Here they serve as my alcoholic booty calls — ready to satisfy me at a moment’s notice, but never asking any real commitment from me.
 I would probably toss them out where it not for the lack of conviction to even say goodbye.
-I don’t like to waste you see and letting them slowly deteriorate up here is just a little less wasteful than tossing them outright.
+I don’t like to waste.
+You see letting them slowly deteriorate up here is just a little less wasteful than tossing them outright.

-So, when the main cabinet bottles fails to inspire or excite me I will sometimes get a step stool and crawl up to the inconvenient one and take a look — that is, if I remember they are up there in the first place.
+Its when the ‘main cabinet bottles’ fail to inspire or excite me I get a step stool and crawl up to the inconvenient shelf and take a look — that is, if I remember they are up there in the first place.
 I can go a long time without remembering.

 Safe from my Beloved’s period urges to sweep through our kitchen with a trashcan, they are:

 - My inheritance.
 In addition to the old set of china and some $8000 in utility bonds I inherited 25 years or so ago I received a dusty box of the spirits my grandmother kept in her own misfit storage cabinet.
 The bequest included a tall bottle of Galliano I never once saw her drink.
 She must have inherited it from her own grandmother so I keep it here and plan to leave it to one of my nieces when I die.